Safety of Children in Care

 This provides us with greater confidence that we have done everything we can to ensure the immediate and longer term safety of children in our care.

-It allows us to better understand the underlying risk factors for tamariki in care; helping inform how we go about improving our practice, our support, and the services we need to provide for tamariki in care and their caregivers.
+It allows us to better understand the underlying risk factors for tamariki or children in care; helping inform how we go about improving our practice, our support, and the services we need to provide for tamariki in care and their caregivers.

 What is reported